Stuart Forster looks at the Zagreb Tourfilm Festival in Croatia.

-“For Zagreb it’s very important to have a festival like this because it promotes city and its people.
-It also provides opportunities to our guests to connect and network with people from other countries and festivals.
+“For Zagreb it’s very important to have a festival like this because it promotes the city and its people.
+It also provides opportunities for our guests to connect and network with people from other countries and festivals.
 This kind of promotion of the city is very good for the economy and tourism in general,” says Spomenka.

 “We prepared a lot of interesting events for our guests.
 The festival started with a red carpet opening ceremony.
 Over the following two days we have excursions and sightseeing events for festival guests.
 There was an interesting round table discussion on the subject of tourism film production, a wine academy plus a presentation about Dubrovnik’s Good Food Festival,” explains the event’s director.

 “We have several thematic categories,” she explained “these include tourist destinations, such as cities, regions and countries, extreme sports, adventure tourism, water-based travel, hotels and resorts, rural tourism, fairs and congresses and work relating to people, events, plus culture and traditions.
-You can find out more by clicking onto the categories section of the festival’s website.”
+You can find out more by clicking on the categories section of the festival’s website.”

 “We’re looking for professionally recorded films, videos and television reportage; productions that meet professional standards of technical quality.
 Applications will be accepted if they fit within one of the categories, meet the stated conditions and are within one of the durations.
 These vary in length.
-We’re calling for commercial films and videos of up two minutes, and promotional films, TV reportage plus documentaries of up to an hour in length.”
+We’re calling for commercial films and videos of up to two minutes, and promotional films, TV reportage plus documentaries of up to an hour in length.”

 “Our wish is to educate people and also motivate employees within the tourism industry into promoting destinations in the right way.
-This also means focusing on target groups as well as inspiring interested parties to search for the new trends,” she said, when asked about the festival’s aims.
+This also means focusing on target groups as well as inspiring interested parties to search for the new trends,” she said when asked about the festival’s aims.

 “We would also like to induce young people to enter the world of tourism, either as its promoters or as tourism professionals.
 The Zagreb Tourfilm Festival rewards films and audiovisual productions that promote tourism,” she added.